RhodiumToad/pllua-ng/README.md

 this module are the server.log/debug/error/etc. ones. (print() will do nothing useful.)

+NB.: because on_init is run before the sandbox environment is set up for trusted interpreters, it can't use trusted.require() or trusted.allow() and modules that it loads will not be visible inside the sandbox.
+To preload modules for use by trusted interpreters, you need to use on_init to require the module initially, and then use on_trusted_init to run trusted.allow or trusted.require to make it available.

 SPI functionality is now in global table spi and has different calling
 conventions: